Marcelschoombee/MarcelSchoombee/README.md

   I'm currently studying software development at codespace.

   I'm qualified at:
-  Typhograpy and layout
+  Typhograpy and layout,
-  3D modeling and printing
+  3D modeling and printing,
   Fine Arts

   Working on: